swilsonmedia/fred/docs/git/merge/README.md

 ## Merge

-The merge command reduces a bunch of common GIT commands into one.
+The merge alias takes care of **10** commands in one!
+The alias can be preformed from any branch within the repo.

 ### Usage